 “This approach was no longer suitable for preparing nurses to work in complex health care systems.
 There were about 50 of us in the course and only eight or nine men.

 “After graduation, I worked in the cardiac ward at The Prince Charles Hospital before taking on various positions in mental health and paediatrics, and then I found my real calling in palliative care.

 “It was a career that I very much fell in to but have thoroughly enjoyed.A sound education preparation was a critical part of this.”

 To coincide with the anniversary, the School of Nursing has published the second volume of A Tapestry of Service: The Evolution of Nursing in Australia by Dr (Ivy) Bartz Schultz MBE, which chronicles the history of the profession from 1900 onwards.

-The school will also host a free public lecture on December 5 at QUT Gardens Point, at which Professor Linda Aiken and Professor Matthew McHugh from the University of Pennsylvania will discuss international evidence on nurse staffing and the important role nurses play in ensuring safe and effective care.
+The school also hosted a free public lecture on December 5 at QUT Gardens Point, at which Professor Linda Aiken and Professor Matthew McHugh from the University of Pennsylvania discussed international evidence on nurse staffing and the important role nurses play in ensuring safe and effective care.